 Is Your Teen Abusing Drugs or Alcohol?

-mood swings with irritability, anger and changes in sleep patterns.
+may also have mood swings with irritability, anger, and changes in sleep patterns.

 Changes in behavior, a change in grades, a change in how they dress, or a sudden change

-in friends may suggest the beginnings of alcohol or drug abuse.
-Listen to teachers
+in friends may suggest the start of alcohol or drug abuse.
+Listen to teachers and

 A screening test

-If you're convinced your child has a problem, talk to your child's healthcare provider about
+If you're concerned your child has a problem, talk with your child's healthcare provider about

 an evaluation and possibly doing a drug screen.
-If your team refuses to go to the
+If your teen refuses to go to the

 appointment, this may imply an admission of drug abuse.

-Parents can help their teenagers kick a drug habit or avoid them in the first place:
+Parents can help their teens kick a drug habit or avoid it in the first place:

-any underlying problems.
-If you are considering counseling, your healthcare provider
+to find out if there are any underlying problems.
+If you are thinking about counseling,

-If your teenager isn't experimenting with drugs, provide encouragement and positive
+Reward the positive.
+If your teen isn't experimenting with drugs, provide encouragement and positive reinforcement.

-the divide between parent and teen.
-It is better to engage them in a mature dialogue.
+the divide between you and your teen.
+It's better to engage them in a mature discussion.